VolkovTech/nile/README.md

 Nile project - is an open-source project, monitoring system, analysis of anomalies and timely warning for modern IT companies.

-`nile-core` - basic functions and utils for building `Gauge Counter` & `Gauge Timer` metrics
+`nile-micrometer` - basic functions and utils for building `Gauge Counter` & `Gauge Timer` metrics

-`nile-scheduler` - tools for scheduled metrics

 `nile-anomaly` - tools for anomaly analyzing, exporting anomaly metrics

-`nile-grafana` - tools for use *grafana as a code* approach and contain all grafana configuration in code
+`nile-grafana` - implementation of *grafana as a code* approach containing all grafana configuration in code

+`nile-application` - contains example project of nile

 Table of contents